wilsonminer/dotfiles-local/README.md

 dotfiles
 ===================
-I use a fork of Thoughtbot's [dotfiles](https://github.com/wilsonminer/dotfiles) as the foundation of my personal configuration.
+I use [thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) as the foundation of my personal configuration.

 These files are my `.local` modifications that build on top of the basic configuration.